 After those successful partnerships, the cooperatives returned to building new generation on their own in the early 1980s.
 After conducting feasibility studies and obtaining federal licenses, AECC made plans to build its first hydroelectric plant at the James W. Trimble Lock & Dam near Fort Smith.
 This plant, known as the Clyde T. Ellis Hydroelectric Generating Station, began operation in 1988.
 Five years later, the Carl S. Whillock Hydroelectric Generating Station near Morrilton was completed.
 In 1994, work began on a plant at the Wilbur D. Mills Dam near Dumas.
 This plant, known as the Electric Cooperatives of Arkansas Hydropower Generating Station, began commercial operation in the fall of 1999.
 AECC also buys electricity from hydropower plants through the Southwestern Power Administration.
 And when it is more economical to purchase power on the wholesale market than to run its plants, AECC's dispatchers do so to save its members money.

 AECC receives four megawatts of biomass energy generated by the Eco-Vista Landfill located in northwest Arkansas through a long-term power purchase agreement.
 This agreement allowed the generation and transmission to add biomass to its diverse generation mix.

-In April 2012, AECC announced a long-term purchase power agreement for 51 megawatts of wind energy from the Flat Ridge 2 South Wind Farm in Kansas.
+AECC has long-term purchase power agreements for 201 megawatts of wind energy.
 The addition of wind power to the cooperative’s generation portfolio is a testament to the continued commitment to proving reasonably priced power to its member cooperatives.

 AECC purchased a 660-megawatt combined cycle natural gas-fired power plant located near Malvern in September of 2012.
 The state-of-the-art facility, which began commerical operation in 2006, has three generators – two combustion turbines and one steam turbine.
 AECC named the facility the Magnet Cove Generating Station.